Tax credit shortfall costs California TV, movie production revenues

-SAN FRANCISCO A growing number of TV series and film crews have left California in search of tax credits elsewhere, causing $2 billion in revenue losses over the past four years to a state that is home to Hollywood and the U.S. production industry, a report said on Thursday.
+SAN FRANCISCO, July 24 A growing number of TV series and film crews have left California in search of tax credits elsewhere, causing $2 billion in revenue losses over the past four years to a state that is home to Hollywood and the U.S. production industry, a report said on Thursday.

 California has been battling for years to keep its storied film industry - a source of thousands of jobs and millions in tax revenues - at home, even as other states and foreign countries offer financial incentives to producers.